 - Is it capable of scanning transparencies and slides?
 What size of transparencies can it scan?

 - Does the MFP have network capability or can you only scan through a USB connection?

 - Does it have OCR technology or can you upgrade it with an OCR software?
 OCR technology will allow your MFP convert scanned documents, including handwritten ones, into viewable electronic files.
 You should consider getting OCR software if you want to digitize your business operations.

 Fax capability is not a standard feature on most MFP models, but you can still find MFPs that offer this functionality.
 Find out from your vendor if you still have to print a document to fax it or if you can fax directly from the computer.
-You should also ask if you will need to install a fax utility or driver to your multifunction printer to enable faxing.
+You should also ask if you will need to install a fax utility or driver to your mfp to enable faxing.

 Having an emailing function is a great way to further streamline business communications.
-If you want this functionality in your multifunction printer, find out if the device can scan to your in-house email or through an internet service provider.
+If you want this functionality in your mfp, find out if the device can scan to your in-house email or through an internet service provider.
 If it’s the latter, make sure the direct email feature will work with your specific ISP.

-- Automatic Document Feeder
+5. Look at the Automatic Document Feeder

 - The ADF can be used for copying, scanning, and faxing